makersacademy/chitter-challenge/README.md

 | 3       | 'who's there?'    |  2021-04-25 20:32:24  | 2                  |
 | 4       |	'uh..'            |  2021-04-25 20:42:44  | 1                  |

-in the above example, user 1 (bill) made peeps 1 and 3.
+in the above example, user 1 (bill) made peeps 1 and 3, and user 2(jess) made peeps 2 and 4.

 ### CLASSES ###